umar9643/mega-project/README.md

-🛍️ Amazon Sales Dashboard (Power BI)
+🛍️ ***Amazon Sales Dashboard (Power BI)***
-📊 Project Overview
+📊 **Project Overview**

-This Power BI project showcases an interactive Amazon Sales Dashboard that provides valuable insights into revenue, profit, orders, and customer behavior.
+This project is an interactive Amazon Sales Dashboard that I built using Power BI.
-It helps business teams track performance, identify sales opportunities, and make data-driven decisions.
+I worked on this project for several weeks, learning and applying different Power BI functions, DAX formulas, and visualization techniques along the way.

+The goal was to analyze Amazon’s sales performance, understand customer behavior, and identify areas where the company can improve sales and profit.
+Through this project, I got hands-on experience in data cleaning, data modeling, and storytelling with data.

-🎯 Objectives
+🎯 **Objectives**

-Analyze total sales, profit, and order volume across years.
+Analyze total sales, profit, and orders across multiple years.

-Evaluate customer demographics such as income level and occupation.
+Study customer demographics such as income level and occupation.

-Identify top-performing and underperforming products.
+Find out top-performing and low-performing products.

-Understand customer trends and revenue growth over time.
+Visualize monthly sales trends and forecast future performance.

-Highlight key metrics for management decisions.
+Highlight key metrics to help make data-driven business decisions.

-🧩 Tools & Technologies
+🧩 **Tools & Technologies**

 Microsoft Power BI Desktop

-DAX (Data Analysis Expressions) for calculated measures
+DAX (Data Analysis Expressions) – used for calculated measures

-Power Query Editor for data cleaning and transformation
+Power Query Editor – for data transformation and cleaning

-Excel/CSV Dataset (Amazon Sales Data)
+Excel/CSV Dataset – as the data source

-📈 Dashboard Insights
+📈 **Dashboard Insights**
 🧾 Executive Summary

 Total Revenue: $24.9M